 As with disease prevention, I always try to work with nature before I use chemicals.
 And if the lawn was in good condition before it showed any symptoms, there’s usually no need for chemicals at all.

-Redthread disease tends to occur more when there’s an imbalance of nutrients in the soil.
+When I was a trainee greenkeeper I was taught that Redthread disease is more likely occur more when there’s an imbalance of nutrients in the soil.
 The grass is hungry and less able to fight off the invaders.
 It could be that earlier in the year the weather was been warmer or wetter than normal so that the grass used up the soil nutrients quicker.
 Soil isn’t like a pantry – you can’t see when the shelves are getting empty!

-If all else fails, a professional strength fungicide can be applied.
-I tend to use a wetter along with any chemical treatment so that it is more easily absorbed by the plant and the soil.
+When fungicide is used, I tend to use a wetter along with any chemical treatment so that it is more easily absorbed by the plant and the soil.
 That way one dose should do it.
 I really do want to minimise the use of chemicals on lawns, scientists are still learning about soil ecology so we don’t know for sure what long term effects a fungicide can have or whether diseases can become resistant to them.

 About fusarium patch disease